Table of Contents

 Web applications, websites, and mobile apps are all different ways of delivering content and services to users.
 However, they have some key differences that affect their development, performance, and usability.
 Here are some of the main differences between them:

-• Websites are collections of web pages that display information, such as text, images, videos, etc. Websites are usually accessed through a web browser, such as Chrome, Firefox, or Safari.
-Websites are mostly static, meaning they do not change much based on user input or actions.
-Websites are easy to create and maintain, but they have limited functionality and interactivity.
-Examples of websites are Wikipedia, BBC, and CNN.
+- Websites: website is a collection of web pages that display content like text, images, and videos.
+Users access websites through browsers such as Chrome, Firefox, or Safari.
+Most websites are static, meaning they do not change based on user actions.
+They are easy to create and maintain but offer limited interactivity.

 What Is the Need for Web Application Development?